SAA, the initials next to the high score said, flashing smugly, and Abigail slammed her hand onto the control panel. “Damnit!”

 Emily looked like she was going to say something, but then Gus called her, voice cutting through the din, and she smiled and tucked her tray under her arm.
 “Whoops, gotta get back to work.
 Good luck with your game!”

 She tossed Abigail a wink and sailed off, leaving her more flustered than ever.
 Sam and Sebastian were racking up for a new game, billiard balls clacking over felt and chalk squeaking.
 Over at his table, Shane hadn’t moved once.
 Now that Abigail was looking at him, actually looking at him, it was obvious how removed he was from his surroundings, like he’d wandered in by mistake and didn’t have the energy to leave.
-There was movement all around him, but he remained perfectly still, a boulder in a human stream.
+There was motion all around him, but he remained perfectly still, a boulder in a human stream.
 She might have felt sorry for him, if he hadn’t made it so clear that he didn’t want anyone’s pity.

 SAA, the top spot on the scoreboard blinked at her, insistent.
 Shane-Allen-Andrews.
 She chewed on her lip.